Dipakxettri/Learning-Journey-/WebDevelopment/frontend-development/Javascript/Stage07_DOM/02_SelectingbyIdsClassesAndMore/00IdsClassesQuerySelectorsAndMore.md

 | `getElementsByName`       | NodeList (static)        | Name Attribute          |
 | `querySelector`           | First Element            | CSS Selector            |
 | `querySelectorAll`        | NodeList (static)        | All Matching CSS Selector |

+### Note:

+HTMLCollection is live; updates automatically with DOM changes.

+NodeList from querySelectorAll is static; does not update automatically.